 To calculate efficiency, divide the output by the input, then multiply by 100 to express the result as a percentage.

-Work and energy both use the standard unit of Joules, but the calculator above is unitless to allow you to input any unit.
-You need to make sure the units of work and energy match.
+Work and energy both use the standard unit of joules, but the calculator above lets you choose common energy units and converts them internally.
+You can use different units for input and output, but you should make sure you are comparing the same type of quantity (input energy to output energy, over the same process).
 The above explanation is for the use of efficiency in physics and thermodynamics, but efficiency can be used in anything from finance to work performance.

 How to Calculate Efficiency

-Efficiency is a measure of a system’s ability to transfer energy.
+Efficiency is a measure of a system's ability to convert energy from one form to another.
 So a system with 100% efficiency will output 100% of the energy input.
-If you have studied thermodynamics, of course, you know that 10)% efficiency is impossible.
-There is energy loss in every single aspect of a system, from heat loss to friction loss.
+If you have studied thermodynamics, you know that 100% efficiency is unattainable for heat engines (and essentially impossible for real processes) because there are always losses, from heat transfer to friction.

 Let's take a look at an example of how you can calculate efficiency.

-2. The next step is to calculate the total work output.
+- The next step is to calculate the total useful work/energy output.
 This can sometimes be tricky and require some manipulation of equations.
 The reason this can be hard is that very often, input is either electricity or heat, and the output is motion, like that of a motor.
-You must convert physical motion into energy using thermodynamic formulas
+You may need to convert motion into work/energy using mechanics (for example, force-distance work or rotational work/torque relationships).

 How to improve Efficiency

 Improving efficiency is the backbone of continuous improvement in engineering, especially in mechanical systems.
 Mechanical systems can be extremely inefficient.
-Take, for example, the ICE (internal combustion engine).
-The ICE usually averages around 20-30% efficiency.
-That means, that 70% of the energy provided by gasoline is lost for various reasons.
+Take, for example, a gasoline ICE (internal combustion engine).
+A typical gasoline engine often converts on the order of about 20–30% of the fuel’s energy into useful mechanical output (with the rest lost mostly as heat).
+That means roughly 70–80% of the energy provided by gasoline is not converted into useful work.
 Engineers have been working to improve this for decades.

 Here are the best ways to improve the efficiency of mechanical systems: